 In 2008 Trees for Life purchased Dundreggan Estate, an area of 10,000 acres of wild land near Loch Ness to establish a major forest restoration programme.
 This includes growing rare trees in our tree nursery, delivering volunteer Conservation Weeks and planting groves of trees generously funded by our supporters.

 Our work is about people as much as places.
 The majority of our forest restoration activities are carried out by volunteers, with hundreds of people joining us from all over the world every year.

-Our volunteers have already planted over a million trees and we have now set ourselves an ambitious target to reach our second million by 2018 - helping to secure the Caledonian Forest for generations to come.
+Our volunteers have already planted over a million trees and we are now on our way to planting a million more - helping to secure the Caledonian Forest for generations to come.

 Live locally and want to know more about volunteering with us?
 Get updates about our Conservation Days straight to your inbox.

 In 2012 we planted our millionth tree!
 We have now have set ourselves an ambitious new target: to establish another million trees.
 Help us meet this exciting new milestone...